ginstrom/paladin-novel/chapters/08_valley-of-hope.md

 She said her name was Lira, an escaped slave who looked no more than eighteen.
 Her dark hair hung in matted tangles around a face hollowed by hunger, and fresh cuts marked her arms where shackles had rubbed raw.
 She limped badly, favoring her left leg, and barely made it to the valley's edge before collapsing.

-"Maera sent me," she gasped as Sim knelt beside her with water and gentle hands.
-"Said there were... people like me here."
+"Maera sent me," she gasped, her breath catching in ragged sobs as Sim knelt beside her with water and gentle hands.
+Her fingers, raw and trembling, fumbled at the neck of her ragged tunic and drew out a silver-green leaf, clutched so tightly its edges had creased.
+She held it out, a desperate offering.
+"She said… show this.
+That it would prove… I am who I say.
+That you would know I was sent by one who helps."
+The leaf lay on her dirt-stained palm, seemingly ordinary, yet her eyes clung to it as if it were a sacred relic.
+"She said there were… people like me here."

 Her story emerged in fragments as Sim tended her wounds.
 Her father had sold her into slavery to pay for debts, but she had relatively easy work as a kitchen maid in a merchant's house.
 But she was caught stealing bread for her sick mother, and the magistrate decided to make an example by sending her to the salt mines.
 She had escaped just before the guards came to claim her, and had been on the run for two weeks.